sdpunit/Study-buddy-app/items/report.md

 ## Summary of Known Errors and Bugs

-1. *Bug 1:*
+1. *Bug 1:* Timer Video

-   * *Description:*

-   * *Location:*

-   * *Steps to reproduce:*

-   * *Expected result:*

-   * *Actual result:*

-   * *Cause of problem:*

-   * *Solutions:*

-- Once the user starts the timer the background is green for a while, while the background gif is loading.
+   * *Description:* Once the user starts the timer the background is green for a while, while the background gif is loading.
-- There can be a slight delay when transitioning from the login activity to the main activity, and from the main activity to the search activity
+   * *Location:* activity_study.xml
+   * *Steps to reproduce:* Start the timer
+   * *Expected result:* Video should load without delay.
+   * *Actual result:* The background loads as green.
+   * *Cause of problem:* The file may be too large.
+   * *Solutions:* We could compress the file or use a different file type.

+2. *Bug 2:* Add Courses Button
-- The add courses button is not constrained properly and does not show properly on some phones.
+   * *Description:* The add courses button is not constrained properly and does not show properly on some phones.
 We tested our app on the Pixel 6.
-- If you clear a courses time in assessments activity, the users total time remains the same.
-This is not necessarily a bug, depending on if the user wishes to retain his total time or change it.
-However, we did not account for those two option.

-*List all the known errors and bugs here.
-If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*
+   * *Location:* activity_search.xml
+   * *Steps to reproduce:* Run the app with a different emulator and enter the search activity
+   * *Expected result:* The 'add courses' button should be constrained properly and show properly on all phones.
+   * *Actual result:* The 'add courses' button is sometimes inaccessible.
+   * *Cause of problem:* Incorrect constraints.
+   * *Solutions:* Reset constraints.

+2. *Bug 2:* Search Crash
+   * *Description:* On some invalid search inputs the app crashes
+   * *Location:* SearchActivity.java
+   * *Steps to reproduce:* Try the prompt 'xxx'
+   * *Expected result:* The app should throw a toast describing the error
+   * *Actual result:* The app crashes
+   * *Cause of problem:* xxx
+   * *Solutions:* xxx

 ## Testing Summary